What is shame?

 The psychological experience of shame, and its sensations in the body, can be so unpleasant that we withdraw.
 Or we may blame others, seeking to angrily offload to get free of that crushing feeling of fault or flaw.
-The transfer of shame, such as through withdrawing or by blaming others, can be damaging to our relationships.
+This 'transfer' of shame takes us out of connection and can be damaging to our relationships.

-Another strategy we may use, not always consciously, is one of defense.
+Another strategy we may use, not always consciously, is one of 'defense'.
 This strategy aims to protect the self from future exposure by avoiding the behaviours or circumstances that stimulate shame.
 An example that is common is the avoidance of public speaking.
-A person may be dismissive, saying they aren’t interested or just don’t like it - and later admit that what really stops them is the fear of appearing foolish or unskilled in front of an audience.
+A person may be dismissive, saying they aren’t interested or just don’t like public speaking - but later admit that what really stops them is the fear of appearing foolish or unskilled in front of an audience.

-The strategy of defense may be less toxic to our relationships but it can be utterly self-limiting, thereby reducing quality of life.
+The strategy of defense may be less toxic to our relationships than the strategy of transfer but it can be utterly self-limiting, thereby reducing quality of life.
 I see a link between shame avoidance and the common regrets of people at the end of their lives, such as: “I wish I hadn’t cared so much about what others think”, and “I wish I'd had the courage to be myself.”

 Cultural scripts that generate shame